piratefsh/mta-turnstile-cruncher/README.md

 ## What this does
 From a database generated from the [mta-turnstile-scraper](https://github.com/piratefsh/mta-turnstile-scraper), find the entries and exits for each row.

-Converts columns ENTRIES to CUM_ENTRIES and EXITS to CUM_EXITS.
-Updates calculated entries and exits in ENTRIES and EXITS columns respectively.
+Converts columns `ENTRIES` to `CUM_ENTRIES` and `EXITS` to `CUM_EXITS`.
+Updates calculated entries and exits in `ENTRIES` and `EXITS` columns respectively.

 Raw data only has cumulative numbers per row, so some math and massaging was needed to get the exact numbers at each logged time slot.
-Does it by finding all entries per unique turnstile and subtracting the CUM_ENTRIES from a previous entry.
-Also ignores negative entries/exits and entries with no previous CUM_ENTRIES/CUM_EXITS.
+Does it by finding all entries per unique turnstile and subtracting the `CUM_ENTRIES` from a previous entry.
+Also ignores negative entries/exits and entries with no previous `CUM_ENTRIES/CUM_EXITS`.

 ## Usage